John McCrae Secondary School

 John McCrae Secondary School is a public secondary school in the Nepean district of Ottawa, Ontario, Canada.
 It supports grades 9-12.
 Built in 1999, it is the primary public high school in Barrhaven, replacing its predecessor, Confederation High School.
-John McCrae Secondary School is attached to the Walter Baker Sports Centre.
-Attending students have several activities and amenities available to them, such as squash, swimming, weightlifting, and a library.
+John McCrae Secondary School is attached to the Walter Baker Sports Centre, and thus, attending students have several activities and amenities available to them, such as squash, swimming, weightlifting, and a library.

 The school is built on a hill in a residential neighborhood in old Barrhaven and is named after Lieutenant Colonel John Alexander McCrae, MD (November 30, 1872 – January 28, 1918), a Canadian poet and doctor during World War I who wrote the poem "In Flanders Fields".